Dane County offers 10-year deal to keep World Dairy Expo in Madison

 In a statement last week, expo officials said “uncertainty remains surrounding future health regulations that may govern Madison this fall at the time of WDE 2021.”
 The statement went on to note that expo officials are exploring alternative venues to host the 2021 show, which is scheduled to run from Sept.
 28 through Oct.
 2.

+Dane County has been home to the event for more than 50 years, and has made investments in the Alliant Energy Center that have benefited the World Dairy Expo.
+In 2014, the county built a $24 million facility to replace the center’s aging barns.
+The New Holland Pavilions have been used for the expo, as well as other large events, such as Comicon.

-The event brings in 62,000 people from 100 countries for a week each fall to the community, serves as a major economic boon for hotels and restaurants and also draws high-profile visits, with U.S. Agriculture Secretary Sonny Perdue attending in 2019.
+The event brings in 62,000 people from 100 countries for a week each fall to the community, serves as a major economic boon for hotels and restaurants and also draws high-profile visits, such as then-U.S. Agriculture Secretary Sonny Perdue attending in 2019.